 The risk-free interest rate assumption is based upon observed interest rates appropriate for the expected term of our outstanding stock options.
 The expected volatility of our common stock is based on the average volatility of certain peers within our industry sector and management's judgment.
 We have not paid any dividends on our common stock since our inception, and we do not anticipate paying any dividends on our common stock in the foreseeable future.
-The expected option term represents the average of the life of the options and the average vesting period based on management's judgment given the progression of our prioritized clinical program.
+The expected life of employee stock options is based on the simplified method for "plain vanilla options" as provided by Staff Accounting Bulletin ("SAB") No. 107 and SAB No. 110, as we concluded that our historical stock option exercise experience does not provide a reasonable basis for us to estimate expected term.

-As share-based compensation expense recognized in our consolidated statement of operations for the three months ended March 31, 2009 was based on stock option awards ultimately expected to vest, such expense is reduced for estimated forfeitures.
+As share-based compensation expense recognized in our consolidated statement of operations for the three months and six months ended June 30, 2009 was based on stock option awards ultimately expected to vest, such expense is reduced for estimated forfeitures.
 SFAS 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-We have very few employees, our turnover has been minimal and our stock options vest monthly; therefore, we do not estimate any forfeitures in 2009 and will adjust our stock-based compensation expense should any forfeitures occur.
-The weighted-average fair value of each stock option granted during the three months ended March 31, 2009, estimated as of the grant date using the Black-Scholes option valuation model, was \$1.16 per stock option, whereas the weighted-average fair value of each stock option granted during the three months ended March 31, 2008 was \$4.42 per stock option.
+We have very few employees and our stock options vest monthly; therefore, we do not estimate any forfeitures in 2009 and we will adjust our stock-based compensation expense should any forfeitures occur.
+The weighted-average fair value of each stock option granted during the three months and six months ended June 30, 2009, estimated as of the grant date using the Black-Scholes option valuation model, was \$1.66 per stock option and \$1.17 per stock option, respectively, whereas the weighted-average fair value of each stock option and \$2.38 per stock option, respectively.